What Is the Difference Between PDF/UA-1 and PDF/UA-2?

 Aelira Team

 •Accessibility EngineersThe Aelira team is building AI-powered accessibility tools for higher education.
-We're on a mission to help universities meet WCAG 2.1 compliance before the April 2026 deadline.
+We're on a mission to help universities meet WCAG 2.1 compliance before the DOJ ADA Title II deadline (April 26, 2027 for large public entities).

 Related Articles